gixo/dnd-spelldeck/README.md

     $ latexmk -xelatex -shell-escape -cd tex/cards.tex tex/printable.tex

-**Note**: The `-shell-escape` flag is required for Inkscape to process SVG cube icons.
+**Note**: The `-shell-escape` flag is required for Inkscape to process SVG area effect icons.

+### Quick Start with Automated Script

+For a simpler workflow, use the `generate_cards.py` script which handles everything in one command:

+    # Generate all spells
+    $ python3 generate_cards.py

+    # Generate only wizard spells of levels 1-3
+    $ python3 generate_cards.py -c wizard -l 1-3

+    # Generate and clean up intermediate files
+    $ python3 generate_cards.py --clean

+This script automatically:
+1. Generates the spell LaTeX file
+2. Compiles both `cards.tex` and `printable.tex`
+3. Moves the final PDFs to the `pdf/` directory

+### Exporting Individual Cards as Images

+You can export a single spell card as an image (PNG, JPG, or SVG) using the `export_card_image.py` script:

+    # Export Fireball as PNG (default, saved to samples/)
+    $ python3 export_card_image.py "Fireball"

+    # Export as high-resolution JPG with custom output
+    $ python3 export_card_image.py "Magic Missile" -f jpg -d 600 -o my_spell.jpg

+    # Keep the intermediate PDF file
+    $ python3 export_card_image.py "Lightning Bolt" --keep-pdf

+**Image Export Options:**
+- `-f, --format`: Image format (png, jpg, svg) - default: png
+- `-d, --dpi`: Resolution in DPI - default: 600
+- `-o, --output`: Custom output path - default: samples/{spell_name}.{format}
+- `--keep-pdf`: Keep the intermediate PDF file

+**JPG Compression:** JPG exports use quality 80 with efficient encoding (4:2:0 chroma subsampling, progressive encoding) for smaller file sizes.

-### Cube Icons
+### Area Effect Icons

-Spells with cube area effects (e.g., "5-foot cube", "10-foot cube") will automatically display a cube icon next to the range text.
+Spells with area effects will automatically display the appropriate icon next to the range text.
+Supported area types:
+- **Cone** - Triangle icon
+- **Cube** - 3D cube icon
+- **Cylinder** - Cylinder icon
+- **Emanation** - Radiating circle icon
+- **Line** - Arrow line icon
+- **Sphere** - Circle icon

 This feature requires Inkscape to be installed and available in your system PATH.

 ### Paper sizes

-If you are so uncivilised that you don't use the A4 paper format, you should change this in the `printable.tex` file.
-You may also need to change the number of cards on each page.
+The cards are currently configured to print on **US Letter** paper (8.5" x 11") with a 3x3 grid layout.

+If you prefer A4 or another paper format, edit `tex/printable.tex` and change the `letterpaper` option in line 2:
+- For A4: `\usepackage[a4paper,inner=1in]{geometry}`
+- For other sizes: See [LaTeX geometry package documentation](https://ctan.org/pkg/geometry)

+You may also need to adjust the grid layout (`nup=3x3` in line 6) to fit more or fewer cards per page.

 ### Fonts

-These cards look best, in my opinion, if printed in the font Wizards of the Coast uses for the Player's Handbook, which is *Mrs Eaves*.
-If you compile with the XeLaTeX compiler, it will attempt to use this font.
-It is a proprietary font, however, and if you do not own it, use a non-XeLaTeX compiler instead which will compile with the default LaTeX font.
-Feel free to play around with this!
+The cards currently use **Crimson Pro**, a classic old-style serif font that replicates the traditional look of vintage spell cards.
+This font provides excellent readability and an authentic feel.

+**Note:** If you prefer, you can modify the font in `tex/cards.tex`.
+The XeLaTeX compiler is required for custom fonts.
+The original template supported *Mrs Eaves* (Wizards of the Coast's Player's Handbook font), but you can substitute any font you prefer by editing the `\setmainfont` command.

 ## Copyright and credit

-The spells included in this repository as well as the background for the cards are property of Wizards of the Coast.
-This stuff should be licensed under the Open Gaming License and the LICENSE file included does *not* cover them, only the Python and LaTeX code.
+The spells text included in this repository are property of Wizards of the Coast.
+These are licensed under Open Gaming License and the LICENSE file included does *not* cover them, only the Python and LaTeX code.